 - If you are currently receiving Social Security income, the government will take up to 15% of your check

+Don’t wait to protect your hard-earned wages or gamble on your family’s future.
 If your wages are at risk of garnishment or you would like more information on how we can help with wage garnishment, contact our office today for your free initial consultation.
+The free initial no-obligation consultations provided by Key Tax Group are confidential and your information will never be shared with a third-party.
+Schedule your free consultation today and say goodbye to your wage garnishment fast.